-- The term "testify" or "give testimony" could also be translated as, "tell the facts" or "tell what was seen or heard" or "tell from personal experience" or "give evidence" or "tell what happened." - Ways to translate "testimony" could include, "report of what happened" or "statement of what is true" or "evidence" or "what has been said" or "prophecy." - The phrase, "as a testimony to them" could be translated as, "to show them what is true" or "to prove to them what is true." - The phrase, "as a testimony against them" could be translated as, "which will show them their sin" or "exposing their hypocrisy" or "which will prove that they are wrong." - To "give false testimony" could be translated as "say false things about" or "state things that are not true."
+- The term "testify" or "give testimony" could also be translated as, "tell the facts" or "tell what was seen or heard" or "tell from personal experience" or "give evidence" or "tell what happened." - Ways to translate "testimony" could include, "report of what happened" or "statement of what is true" or "evidence" or "what has been said" or "prophecy." - The phrase, "as a testimony to them" could be translated as, to "show them what is true" or to "prove to them what is true." - The phrase, "as a testimony against them" could be translated as, "which will show them their sin" or "exposing their hypocrisy" or "which will prove that they are wrong." - To "give false testimony" could be translated as "say false things about" or "state things that are not true." - The term "witness" or "eyewitness" could be translated with a word or phrase that means "person seeing it" or "the one who saw it happen" or "those who saw and heard (those things)." - Something that is "a witness" could be translated as "guarantee" or "sign of our promise" or "something that testifies that this is true." - The phrase "you will be my witnesses" could also be translated as "you will tell other people about me" or "you will teach people the truth that I taught you" or "you will tell people what you have seen me do and heard me teach" - To "witness to" could be translated as to "tell what was seen" or to "testify" or to "state what happened." - To "witness" something could be translated as to "see something" or to "experience something happen."

-(See also: ark of the covenant, prophet, witness)
+(See also: ark of the covenant, guilt, judge, prophet, testimony, true)